Survive Baby Teething | 5 Tips

 Teething pain may seem to worsen at night, making it hard for babies to sleep.
 The extra fussing is likely because your baby doesn’t have as many distractions to take their attention away from their pain.
 Try to stay on a regular sleep or nap schedule as best as you can.

 Painful symptoms may wake your baby up in the middle of the night.
 To keep their sleep schedule regular, use pain relievers.
 Children 6 months and under can only take Infant Tylenol.
-However, children over six months can take Children’s Motrin.
+However, children over six months old can take Children’s Motrin.

 Be sure you give them the correct dose!
 Talk to your pediatrician to ensure you give your baby a safe amount of medicine.
 With the right dose, medicine is a good option because inflammation causes teething pain, and Motrin relieves inflammation, which helps reduce pain significantly.